 Contrary to what most people may think, the majority of September is still technically considered summer—meaning there are still plenty of days to take advantage of the warm weather and summer concerts in NYC!
-From indie-rock bands to experimental hip-hop artists, we guarantee you won’t want to miss these NYC concerts in September 2016.
+From indie-rock bands to rising hip-hop artists, we guarantee you won’t want to miss these NYC concerts in September 2019.

 RECOMMENDED: See our guide to concerts in NYC

 Baltimore-born outsider-artist Ali raps and sings over a "post-afro-futurist" mix of jazz sounds, B-more club beats and punk attitude—a fitting pairing to the glitchy synth anarchy, blown-out speaker textures and sinister screeches Luwayne Glass peddles as Dreamcrusher.